cometbft/cometbft/docs/architecture/adr-100-data-companion-push-api.md

 way we can evolve this API until such time that consumers are satisfied with removal of the old APIs mentioned in [implications](#implications).

-This also means we could potentially release this as a non-breaking change (i.e. in a patch release).

 ## Follow-Up Work

 If implemented, we should consider releasing our own RPC companion server with